leuraph/experiments/edge_based_variational_adaptivity/general_stiffness_matrix/readme.md

 # Experiments / Scripts

-## Experiment 01
+## Experiment 01 (Problem 1 with adaptive Energy Arioli)
-Considers the solution of Problem 1 by using
+Considers the solution of *Problem 1* by using
 CG iterations on each mesh with an energy version of Ariolis stopping criterion [1] in combination with an adaptive choice of the delay parameter in the HS-estimate.